 The balance transfer APR will also rise to the same rate as the purchase rate after the initial 15 months are up, so be careful when carrying a large balance.
 Also note that there is a 3% balance transfer fee, which is the standard industry average.

 You can actually trigger the 5,000 bonus simply by requesting a balance transfer.
 And you earn one point per dollar transferred (up to 5,000 max) if processed in the first 60 days of account opening.
 This is one way to offset that balance transfer fee.

 Because of the relatively high APR on purchases, the Priceline credit card is probably best reserved for those who can actually pay off their credit cards in full each month.

 If you do carry a balance, you may want to look at a pure 0% APR or low interest rate credit card instead.
 They’ll be able to save you money on costly finance charges for a longer period of time.

 Moving along – despite the lack of lengthy 0% APR period, the Priceline credit card carries NO annual fee.

 This differs from many travel rewards credit cards, which require you to pay something to take advantage of their rewards program.

-However, it does carry a 3% foreign transaction fee when traveling abroad, which is clearly a letdown for a travel rewards card.
+Additionally, it doesn’t charge the typical 3% foreign transaction fee when traveling abroad, which is clearly a plus for a no-fee travel rewards card.

-There’s no annual fee, so if you can earn five times the rewards at no cost for the purchases you already make, it makes a lot of sense.
-It’ll make you a lot of cents too.
+There’s no annual fee, so if you can earn five times the rewards at no cost for the purchases you already make, plus the 1.5% redemption option, it makes a lot of sense.
+It could make you a lot of cents too.

-But if you don’t use Priceline, you’re better off going with another cash back credit card that offers higher cash back tiers in multiple categories.
+But if you don’t use Priceline often, you’re better off going with another cash back credit card that offers higher cash back tiers in multiple, broader categories.